 The winter season is perhaps my favorite time of the whole year.
 Streets in the city are lined with lit trees, the air becomes brisk, and is finally socially acceptable to always be found with a cup of warm something-or-other in your hand.
 This time of year emanates the little things in life and for me, personally, it’s a time to enjoy oneself.
 But between finals, ugly sweater parties, and the dry cold air, I always get sick without fail.
 Always.

-Whenever I start feeling run-down, I usually just take some medicine to try and fight-off the feeling.
+Whenever I start feeling run-down, I usually just take some medicine from pharmacies such as the Canadian Pharmacy to try and fight-off the feeling.
 But my New Year’s resolution is to start consuming more natural products–less processed items, more natural and organic substances.
 So instead of rushing to CVS at the first sign of a cold, I’ve started looking into ways to naturally help fight-off illnesses as well as taking steps to boost my immune system every day.
 Here are some of the best methods I found.

 The first is a winter sore throat “tea.”
 This is easy enough to put together even for even someone like me who lives in a dorm.
 In a jar, you combine lemon slices, organic honey, and sliced ginger.
 Put enough of everything inside the jar until it’s full to the brim, close it, and store it in your fridge.